-We recognise that effective careers guidance contributes to raising aspirations, creating positive self-image, increasing self-confidence, improving motivation and overcoming barriers to success.
+Through a planned Careers programme, Bromley Beacon Academy aims to contribute to raising aspirations, creating positive self-image, increasing self-confidence, improving motivation and overcoming barriers to success.
 Our school has a critical role to play in preparing our young people for the next stage of their education or training and beyond.
-Our expectations are high, so that every student is challenged appropriately and acquires the knowledge, skills and attitudes for lifelong learning and that employers will value.
-This will help every young person to realise their potential and enhance their employability.
+Our expectations are high, so every student is challenged appropriately and acquires the knowledge, skills and attitudes for lifelong learning that employers will value.
+This will help every young person to enhance their employability and realise their potential.

 The school's careers provision, therefore, needs to help students to develop their self-efficacy, raise their aspirations and help them carry out career exploration.
 They must also become more adaptable and resilient, make decisions and transitions, be more enterprising and be able to present themselves well in applications and interviews.

 We are therefore working towards the 8 Gatsby Principles to ensure all our young people are able to access high quality information, advice and guidance throughout their time with us.

 The eight Gatsby benchmarks of Good Career Guidance

 2. Learning from career and labour market information

 6. Experiences of workplaces